Chart Color Schemes

 Burwood's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

 Health outcomes data shows excellent results across Burwood, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is relatively low at approximately 50% of the total population (around 10,432 people), compared to 57.3% across Greater Sydney and a national average of 55.3%.
-The most prevalent medical conditions in the area are mental health issues affecting 4.1% of residents and arthritis impacting 3.4%.
+The rate of private health cover is relatively low at approximately 50% of the total population (around 10,427 people), compared to 57.8% in Greater Sydney and a national average of 55.7%.
+Mental health issues and arthritis are the most common medical conditions in the area, affecting 4.1% and 3.4% of residents respectively.

-A majority of residents, 84.5%, report being completely free from medical ailments, compared to 77.0% across Greater Sydney.
-Burwood has 12.5% of its population aged 65 and over (2,596 people), which is lower than the 14.5% in Greater Sydney.
-Health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.
+About 84.5% of residents report being completely clear of medical ailments, compared to 77.0% across Greater Sydney.
+Burwood has 12.5% of residents aged 65 and over (2,595 people), lower than the 14.5% in Greater Sydney.
+Health outcomes among seniors align broadly with those of the general population.

 Frequently Asked Questions - Health